FihoFi/urn-mrn-fin/readme.md

 ### Assignment of sub-namespaces to stakeholders
 Sub-namespaces of urn:mrn:fin can be made available for stakeholders based on request, and assigned based on case-by-case consideration.
 >[!NOTE]
->The application process is initiated by providing an explicit specification of the requested namespace (and any additional sub-namespaces as needed) using the template at: https://github.com/FihoFi/urn-mrn-fin/template.md and sending it by email to above points of contact.
+>The application process is initiated by providing an explicit specification of the requested namespace, using the [markdown specification template](https://github.com/FihoFi/urn-mrn-fin/blob/main/template.md?plain=1), and sending it by email to above points of contact.
 Once established, the specificaiton of a new sub-namespace will be added as an explicit definition within a subfolder to this repository.

 ---